z20axa/Password-Generator/README.md

 ## Description

-This is a password geneator using JavaScript code to create a password that meets certain criteria from the user input for a strong password for greater security
+This is a password generator using JavaScript code to create a password that meets certain criteria from the user input for a strong password for greater security

 ## Usage